Skip to main content

 Going forward, authorities have said CRAB Park will be treated like other public areas in the city, where homeless people are legally allowed to sleep in tents overnight, but must take the shelters down every morning.

-Officials said they have been working to arrange housing or shelter for the CRAB Park residents, with help from the city’s Homelessness Services Outreach Team, BC Housing, Vancouver Coastal Health and the Ministry of Social Development and Poverty Reduction.
+Officials have been working to arrange housing or shelter for the CRAB Park residents, with help from the city’s Homelessness Services Outreach Team, BC Housing, Vancouver Coastal Health and the Ministry of Social Development and Poverty Reduction.

 “All of them have pests,” a resident named Jenni told CTV News.
 “Cockroaches, ants.
 They’ve got bedbugs, they’ve got silverfish, they’ve got rats or mice.”